How It Feels

 down when you are sleeping.

-Many kinds of irregular heartbeats can be detected by
+Many kinds of abnormal heartbeats can be found by

-- Abnormal slow or fast heart rhythms are
+- Abnormal slow, fast, or irregular heart rhythms are

 - A slow heart rhythm in a person with a